shasson883/public_projects/README.md

-# README for Public Projects Repository
-## Introduction
-This GitHub repository serves as a portfolio of various personal projects I have worked on.
-Below you will find a list of these projects with brief descriptions and an overview of the skills and software utilised in each.

-## EDA Global YouTube Statistics
-### About
-This project focuses on exploratory data analysis (EDA) of global YouTube statistics.
-The aim is to uncover patterns and insights related to video views, subscribers, revenue, and other engagement metrics across various YouTube channels.

-### Skills / Software Used
-- Python

-## EDA Irish Accommodations
-### About
-In this project, I have carried out an in-depth exploratory data analysis on the accommodations sector in Ireland.
-It covers a range of data points including types of accommodation, and geographical distribution.
-I used Python for data cleaning and transformation, which subsequently formed the basis for the Tableau visualisations and dashboard creation.

-### Skills / Software Used
-- Python
-- Tableau

-## Workout Dashboard
-### About
-The Workout Dashboard is designed to provide an intuitive and insightful visual representation of an individual's workout statistics.
-The dashboard includes key metrics such as workout statistics and KPIs, distribution, and types of exercises performed.

-### Skills / Software Used
-- Cloud Google Drive
-- Power BI

-## Company X Profit & Loss Dashboard
-### About
-This dashboard provides a comprehensive overview of Company X's profit and loss metrics.
-It offers visual aids and data points that help in understanding revenue streams, expenditures, and overall financial performance.

-### Skills / Software Used
-- PowerBI

-Feel free to browse through the projects and reach out with any questions or comments.
-Thank you for visiting my "Public Projects" repository.
+📂 Public Projects Repository
+Introduction

+This repository serves as a curated portfolio of selected data analytics projects, showcasing a range of technical skills across data exploration, dashboarding, and machine learning.
+The aim is to demonstrate my practical capabilities using Python, Power BI, Tableau, and other tools across real-world and simulated datasets.

+Explore the sections below for more detail on each project.

+🧠 Machine Learning
+MSC Thesis – Machine Learning Customer Churn Prediction

+A comprehensive machine learning project developed as part of my MSc in Data Analytics.
+The project involved building predictive models to classify and forecast customer churn using telecom industry data.
+It includes full data preprocessing, model selection, evaluation (ROC AUC, F1), and interpretation using SHAP values.

+Skills / Tools:

+Python (pandas, scikit-learn, XGBoost, SHAP)

+Model Evaluation & Feature Importance

+Academic Report Writing

+📊 Power BI
+Financial & Sales Dashboards

+This section includes screenshots of dynamic dashboards built in Power BI for internal finance and commercial reporting.
+The dashboards visualize KPIs across profit & loss, sales pipeline, customer segments, and month-end reporting.

+Skills / Tools:

+Power BI

+DAX, Power Query (M-code)

+Financial & Sales KPIs

+Data Modeling and Storytelling

+🐍 Python
+Exploratory Data Analysis: Global YouTube Statistics

+A Python-only project focused on performing EDA on a large dataset of global YouTube channels.
+It uncovers patterns in video performance, engagement metrics, and revenue using interactive visualizations and in-depth statistical analysis.

+Skills / Tools:

+Python (pandas, matplotlib, seaborn, plotly)

+Exploratory Data Analysis (EDA)

+Data Cleaning & Visualization

+🐍 Python & 📈 Tableau
+Exploratory Data Analysis: Irish Accommodations Sector

+Combining Python for data wrangling with Tableau for dashboarding, this project explores patterns in accommodation types and distribution across Ireland.
+The final outputs were visualized in a polished Tableau dashboard.

+Skills / Tools:

+Python (pandas, matplotlib)

+Tableau

+Data Cleaning & Aggregation

+Geo-Spatial Analysis

+🔚 Closing Note

+Feel free to explore each folder for more detail and visual samples.
+I'm always open to feedback or discussion—thank you for visiting my Public Projects repository!